GrantHough/GrantHough/README.md

 - I'm 16 years old and I currently attend Saratoga High School.
 - I'm a full-stack developer with interest in machine learning.
-- I have experience creating iOS apps and am currently exploring the implementation of PyTorch/TensorFlow models in iOS apps in order to take advantage of mobile-specific features
+- I have experience with mobile apps, browser extensions, websites, and more.
+- I'm currently working on a browser extension called SpeakEasy that helps users keep what they're saying politically correct.
 - Outside of CS, I'm a percussionist who marched with The Blue Devils 'B' Drum and Bugle Corps.
 - If you're interested in my projects, take a look at my [website](https://granthough.me/).